VirtueSecurity/IAMhounddog/README.md

 - Policies are attached to resources using actions as the edges, like ec2RunInstances. * is remapped to allaccess due to the schema not liking * in edge names.
 - Resources are attached to instance roles through edges unique to the relationship, like awsEcsTaskRole.

+## Credits

+IAMhounddog was created by Nathan Tucker and is proudly released by [Virtue Security](https://www.virtuesecurity.com/).

+### About Virtue Security

+Virtue Security is a specialized cybersecurity firm offering in-depth security testing services including:
+- Application Penetration Testing
+- Cloud Penetration Testing
+- Kubernetes Penetration Testing
+- Network Penetration Testing

+Visit [Virtue Security](https://www.virtuesecurity.com/) to learn more about their security services.